SyberGrind/Active-Directory-Home-Lab/README.md

 <br>
 ⸻

-##🔹 Phase 3: Client User Management & Group Policy Configuration.
+##🔹 Phase 3: Client User Management, Group Policy & Security Management.

 In this phase, I focused on user administration and the implementation of Group Policy Objects (GPOs) to control environment security.
 My activities included enabling Remote Desktop access for users on the Client-1 VM, automating the bulk creation of user accounts using a PowerShell script, and enforcing security policies—specifically account lockout thresholds—via Group Policy Management.
 I validated these configurations by testing user access, account lockout behaviors, and administrative user account management tasks, including account enabling/disabling and password resets
 >